wiebket/bt4vt/README.md

 2. Install the project.

     ```
-    $ pip install . -e
+    $ pip install -e .
     ```
-The installation will create the `bias_tests_4_voice_tech` folder in your home directory.
-It provides an example how to use `bt4vt` and can be deleted if not required.

 ## Usage

 Below is an example for using `bt4vt`.
-All code and data for reproducing the example are contained in the `bias_tests_4_voice_tech` folder in your `home` directory.
+All data for reproducing the example is provided as a package resource.
 The example evaluates the fairness of models released with the <a href="https://github.com/clovaai/voxceleb_trainer" target="_blank">Clova AI VoxCeleb Trainer</a>.

 ### Run Bias Tests for Speaker Verification